Role of the Manager

 The management fees are earned by the Manager for the management of AA REIT’s portfolio of properties.
 The various fees earned by the Manager are further elaborated below:

 The performance fee is only payable when the Manager has achieved certain levels of growth in the Distribution per Unit (“DPU”) in the current financial year relative to the previous financial year.
-As the year-on-year growth of the DPU is in line with the interests of the Unitholders, the performance fee will spur the Manager to seek growth opportunities or embark on cost savings initiatives to improve the performance of the Trust.
-The performance fee is calculated as a percentage of the Deposited Property (as defined in the Trust Deed) of AA REIT as it provides an appropriate metric to determine the resources required for such efforts taken to achieve the growth in DPU and it aligns the interests of the Manager with Unitholders as the Manager is motivated and driven to achieve DPU growth by ensuring the long-term sustainability of the assets through proactive asset management strategies and asset enhancement initiatives.
+As the year-on-year growth of the DPU is in line with the interests of the Unitholders, the performance fee will spur the Manager to seek growth opportunities or embark on cost savings initiatives to improve the performance of AA REIT.
+The performance fee is calculated as a percentage of the Deposited Property (as defined in the Trust Deed) of AA REIT as it provides an appropriate metric to determine the resources required for such efforts taken to achieve the growth in DPU and aligns the interests of the Manager with Unitholders.
+The Manager is motivated and driven to achieve DPU growth by ensuring the long-term sustainability of the assets through proactive asset management strategies and asset enhancement initiatives.
 The performance fee is paid annually, in compliance with the Property Funds Appendix.

 Acquisition fee and Divestment fee

-These fees are essential to incentivise the Manager to continue to deliver long-term sustainable income to Unitholders, source for growth opportunities and yield-accretive acquisitions for the Trust and to efficiently recycle capital through the divestment of under-performing or non-core assets of the Trust.
+These fees are essential to incentivise the Manager to continue to deliver long-term sustainable income to Unitholders, source for growth opportunities and yield-accretive acquisitions for AA REIT and to efficiently recycle capital through the divestment of under-performing or non-core assets.
 The Manager would have to carry out additional work as well as incur additional resources and time to source for various opportunities before a potential acquisition or divestment opportunity materialises into an eventuality.
 As such, the Manager should be fairly compensated for the efforts expended, costs incurred as well as time taken for such transactions.

 Risk management report